Captivated by dance, Dimitri Chamblas joined The Paris Opera’s celebrated dance school at age ten.

 Chamblas is co-founder of EDNA with choreographer Boris Charmatz.
 Together they have organized events, performances , published books and exhibitions.
 Their duet “A bras le Corps” has been performed on every continent in world-renowned theaters and festivals.
 This duet is part of Paris Opera ballet repertory since 2017.

-In 2002, Chamblas started producing visual art works.
-He worked with brands such as Nike, Chanel, Jean-Paul Gaultier, Marc Jacobs, Van Cleef and Arpels, Dom Perignon, Longchamp.
+In 2002, Chamblas started creating dance and visual art works for brands such as Nike, Chanel, Jean-Paul Gaultier, Marc Jacobs, Van Cleef and Arpels, Dom Perignon, Longchamp.

 In 2013, as digital curator, Chamblas invented “Mutant Stage” with producer Amélie Couillaud : a serie of 10 art films for the french Galerie Lafayette Art Fondation designed by Rem Koolhaas.